microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 1. Simple to use
 2. Less code than what we currently have
 3. No iteration over `state.components` is required to define slots
+4. Will simplify the whole underlying architecture
+5. No Breaking changes, the consumers will not have any impact (besides allowing the children render function to work properly)

 ### Cons